pytask-dev/pytask/docs/source/tutorials/repeating_tasks_with_different_inputs.md

 ```

 If you would execute these tasks, pytask would collect three tasks as expected.
 But,
 only the last task for `i = 2` would succeed.

-The other tasks would fail, both saying
+The other tasks would fail and the report will state that the text files `out_0.txt` and
-their text files `out_0.txt` and `out_1.txt` have not been created.
+`out_1.txt` have not been created.

 Why did the first two tasks fail?